TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/MainTemplate/Index.rst

 ^^^^^^^^^^^^^^^^^

 The TypoScript code used to define how pages are rendered is located in the "main" template.
-In this template the rootlevel flag is set.
+In this template a so-called "rootlevel flag" is set.

 .. figure:: ../../Images/RootlevelFlag.png
    :alt: The rootlevel flag in a template record.

-When the frontend renders a page, TYPO3 searches along the page tree up to the root page to find a "main" template.
-Normally, there are additional templates besides the "main" template (the template analyzer helps show how they work together).
+When the frontend renders a page, TYPO3 CMS searches along the page tree up to the root page to find a "main" template.
+Normally, there are additional templates besides the "main" template.
 For now, we will assume we are only using the "main" template.

 TypoScript syntax is very straightforward.
 On the left side, objects